-Most of sedentary office workers do more sitting than just hours at work.
-If your behaviour is like that on the graph below you maybe sitting 15 hours a day and this is truly extreme risky behaviour and a serious health hazard.
+Most of the sedentary office workers do more sitting than just hours at work.
+If your behavior is like that on the graph below you maybe sitting 15 hours a day and this is truly extreme risky behavior and a serious health hazard.

 Sedentary Work Cycle lowers the Work Performance

-The health hazard aside, sitting contributes to a poor work performance.
-The brain can sustain only about 30 minutes of sitting before its concentration and cognitive availability start fading rapidly.
+The health hazard aside, sitting contributes to poor work performance.
+The brain can sustain only about 30 minutes of sitting before its concentration and cognitive availability starts fading rapidly.

-Within one hour, the body will respond with a strong pain to force you to get-up and move.
-The pain is the wake-up call helping to restore the brain’s full cognitive avilability.
+Within one hour, the body will respond with a strong pain to force you to get up and move.
+The pain is the wake-up call helping to restore the brain's full Cognitive Availability.

 An intensive sitter will experience 4 to 6 such events throughout a working day.
-This offers only 2-3 hours of effective full cognitive avilability within 8 working hours.
-It is also very unpleasent but most of people get used to it.
+This offers only 2-3 hours of effective full Cognitive Availability within 8 working hours.
+It is also very unpleasant but most people get used to it.

-The way to reduce a risk of death at work is to change to an active work environment, reduce the stress, improve nutrition and sleeping.
+The way to reduce the risk of death at work is to change to an active work environment, reduce the stress, improve nutrition and sleeping.
 This will also help to reduce the physiological age and stimulate neurogenesis (brain rejuvenation).
-A good news about the physiological age is that, unlike the chronological age, it can be slowed down.
+The good news about the physiological age is that, unlike the chronological age, it can be slowed down.

-The optimum way to create active work environment is to switch to working at a standing work station, regular exercises and measuring your effort with a smart phone apps.
+The optimum way to create active work environment is to switch to working at a standing work station, regular exercises and measuring your effort with a smartphone app.

-Alternatively, set a reminder to get-up every 30 minutes and compel yourself to a short stroll in the office.
-Find excuse and make the active office your bottom step in your hierarchy of needs.
+Alternatively, set a reminder to get up every 30 minutes and compel yourself to a short stroll in the office.
+Find an excuse and make the active office your bottom step in your hierarchy of needs.

 How to Recognize Symptoms of Work-Related Stress?

-The signs or symptoms of work-related stress can be physical, psychological and behavioural.
+The signs or symptoms of work-related stress can be physical, psychological and behavioral.
 Safe Work Australia lists these as follows: